“Walt Nielsen” Volunteer of the Year Awards

-In addition to all his physical help—for many year’s Leif has also been active with our wildflower rescuers—Leif has also teamed up with Epicure Catering for the live auction item that just went for $4,000 tonight.
-Through his auction donations Leif has raised thousands of dollars.
+In addition to all his physical help—for many year’s Leif has also been active with our wildflower rescuers—Leif has also teamed up with Epicure Catering to offer auction items which over the years raised thousands of dollars.

-And finally, Leif has given us a deep discount on his beautiful tiles that now cover just about every square inch of the wall at the Leland Village Green.
+Finally, Leif has given us a deep discount on his beautiful tiles that cover the wall at the Leland Village Green.
 These Leelanau Preserver tiles represent gifts made to the Conservancy and uniquely express, through Leif’s artistic interpretation, all of the things that we love about Leelanau County.